Code-Institute-Submissions/milestone-project-135/README.md

 **Deploying with EmailJS**

-I used EmailJS to automatically send me an email each time a user submits the Newsletter form.
-This feature can be implemented as follows:
+I used EmailJS to automatically send me an email each time a user submits the Newsletter form and also to send the user an auto-reply e-mail.
+I integrated this into my website in the following way:
 1. I created an account with EmailJS and navigated to this page
 2. I followed the steps from the tutorial, creating a template and adding the EmailJS javascript library to my project.
 3. I chose to stay with a free account, which limits my monthly quota to 200 emails per month.